adhocteam/uswds_nextjs_starter/README.md

 ## Development

-Run `npm run dev` to turn on the dev server with hot reloading
+Run `npm install` then `npm run dev` to turn on the dev server with hot reloading

 ## Accessibility